Production and Staging deployments

 releaseName: example-prod

 Just by looking at the builds of each environment, it is clear that the staging environment is one commit ahead (for feature 4689).
-If you click on each environment you will see several details such as active services, deployment history, rollback options, manifests rendered etc as in the Helm releases page.
+Clicking an environment shows several details such as active services, deployment history, rollback options, manifests rendered etc as in the Helm releases page.

 Using Approvals in a pipeline